ValentinMENDIss/LightFetch/README.md

 ## Why should I use THIS Fetch program?  👇
 As why you may want to use this fetch program, is because it was being made to be very lightweight and have great performance (It means there will be no fancy stuff: images, fancy looking text, etc.).
 It is **Very Simple** designed.
 And also, because it was written by a person that only started to learn C :).
+Also it has *lightfetch.conf* file, where you can easily customize the output of the fetch program to your liking.
-Of course this project is just for fun and you can use any other Fetch program.
+*Of course this project is just for fun and you can use any other Fetch program.*

-( There are a lot of awesome Programs that are made by other people :D )
+**( There are a lot of awesome Programs that are made by other people :D ) **

 ## How To Install it?  ❔
 To be able to run this code, **_you will need to download 'lshw'_** with your package manager (example: sudo apt install lshw).
 (You need to be sure, that gcc compiler is installed, on Linux it is installed By DEFAULT.
 So you don't need to do anything...).